 Another big bugbear has apparently been resolved whereby those running at high frame rates could see Arthur’s cores drain faster than intended when playing Story Mode, and the player’s weight again decreasing faster than intended in Red Dead Online.

 So those who are running the game at impressive frame rates should no longer encounter these perplexing issues.
-As PC Gamer reports, this was seemingly related to the passage of time in the game being speeded up in general for these users (so weather was changing faster, and the day/night cycle).
+As PC Gamer (opens in new tab) reports, this was seemingly related to the passage of time in the game being speeded up in general for these users (so weather was changing faster, and the day/night cycle).
+So rejoice, if you're planning on stacking wagons in your free time with Red Dead Redemption 2 cheats.

 All in all, there are a raft of major improvements here, for sure, and the icing on the cake is a tweak to mean that your customized graphics settings will no longer revert to the low preset after a patch has been applied.
 Of course, they will still do so with this patch, but going forward, you should no longer be troubled by having to reapply all your visual settings post-patching…